 And yet it will provide a thorough introduction to the science of hydroponic cultivation.

-the Deep Water kit might be the best hydroponic beginner's kit on the market.
+For the price, the Deep Water kit might be the best hydroponic beginner’s kit on the market.

 Not the least expensive kit, but perhaps the best kit for newbie hydroponic growers.